XINEXPORT/SportsPro/SportsPro/docs/About.md

 ```
 ## Repositories
 ## Views
-Where all the page views are stores.
+Where all the page views are stored.
 Each page has it's own view:
 ```
 - List or Index for displaying data upon page load
 - AddEdit for adding or editing data